sahellebusch/flattenizer/README.md

 /**
  * Flattens an object.
  *
+ * @memberOf module:Flattenizer
  * @function
  * @param {Object} unflattened     - the object to flatten
+ * @param {String} [delimiter='.'] - the delimiter to be used when flattening the object
  * @returns {Object}               - the flattened object, empty if provided object is undefined
+ * @throws {TypeError}             - if object passed in is not an object or if the delimiter is not a string
  * @public
  */
 ```